List of Yu-Gi-Oh! Zexal characters

 The following is a list of characters for the Yu-Gi-Oh! anime series, Yu-Gi-Oh!
 Zexal and its sequel, Yu-Gi-Oh!
 Zexal II.
-Where appropriate, names from English-language anime are on the left, while the original Japanese names (used in the English-language manga) are on the right.
-Character descriptions are relevant to the Japanese version of the anime.
+When applicable, names from English-language anime are on the left, while the original Japanese names (as featured in the English-language manga) are provided on the right.
+Character descriptions pertain to the Japanese version of the anime.